 The side stones can make the center stone bigger than it is, but be careful not to get too big a side stone because it will have the opposite visual effect.
-A three stone engagement ring in 18k white gold starts at about $3,220 (like this one from Ritani).
+A three stone engagement ring in 18k white gold starts at about $3,220 (see at Blue Nile)

 2 Carat Pave Engagement Rings